 So that’s what I want to explore today.

 First, I want to prove just how valuable bartender skills are and how bartending makes you a better person!

 Second, I want to give veteran bartenders an idea of the kind of careers you can pursue after a life of bartending.

 Let’s get to it.

 Disclaimer – These skills are NOT Guaranteed

-Before we get to the specific skill-sets, it’s important to realise that these skills are NOT guaranteed.
-Theoretically, it’s possible for someone to work as a bartender for a decade and NOT develop any of them.
+Before we get to the specific skill-sets, it’s important to realize that these skills are NOT guaranteed.
+Theoretically, someone could work as a bartender for a decade and NOT develop any of them.

 Although that’s extremely unlikely, it’s possible.